Omar ekes out House primary win over centrist in Minnesota | Politics

 “She's had a lot of adversity already and pushback.
 I don't think her work is done,” said Kathy Ward, a 62-year-old property caretaker for an apartment building in Minneapolis who voted for Omar.
 “We've got to give her a chance.”
 Two other members of the Squad — Rep. Rashida Tlaib of Michigan and Rep. Cori Bush of Missouri — won their Democratic primaries last week.

-A special election for the remainder of Hagedorn's term pitted Republican Brad Finstad, who served in the US Department of Agriculture during the Trump administration, against Democrat Jeff Ettinger, a former chief executive at Hormel Foods.

-Both won a May 24 special primary election for Hagedorn's seat to serve until January.
+Republican Brad Finstad, who served in the US Department of Agriculture during the Trump administration, won a special election to serve the remaining months of Hagedorn's term.
+Finstad defeated Democrat Jeff Ettinger, a former chief executive at Hormel Foods, in a race that was closer than anticipated in the Republican-leaning district.
+Both had won a May 24 special primary election to advance to Tuesday's contest.

-Finstad and Ettinger will also face off in November for a full term in the district — it includes Rochester and Mankato — after each secured their party's nomination on Tuesday.

 Van Orden narrowly lost to Kind in the 2020 general election.
 He attended Trump's “Stop the Steal” rally near the White House but has said he never stepped foot on the grounds of the Capitol during the insurrection.